RobertDeSonier/RoBlog/_posts/WIP.md

 ## What is Rebasing:

-I feel like an illustration could help with this, so lets say you and a friend have a stacks of pancakes each.
+I think an illustration could help with this, so lets say you and a friend have a stacks of pancakes each.

 Your friend's stack has 5 pancakes and your stack only has 1!
 Clearly we need to fix this.

 To fix it, you move the top 2 pancakes from your friend's stack to your stack.
 ![pancakes]({{ site.baseurl }}/assets/WIP/pancake.PNG)